-- When you are almost done with rolling, preheat a deep-fryer or pan filled with 2" of oil to 375°F. (A deep-fryer works best, as it is difficult to keep the temperature even over the stove.
+- Preheat a deep-fryer or pan filled with a minimum of 2 inches of oil to 375°F. (A deep-fryer works best, as it is difficult to keep the temperature even over the stove.
 However, it can be done.
 Just note that when you add the egg rolls to the oil the temperature drops significantly, especially if the egg rolls just came out of the refrigerator.)

 - Using metal tongs, dip one egg roll at a time in the batter.
 Turn it around so not to allow all of the batter to drip off.
 Gently drop as many as can comfortably fit into the oil; turning occasionally.
 Deep-fry for about 7 minutes or until golden brown and crisp.
 They may look brown enough at 5 minutes, but they will not be crisp enough.